p0hc/p0hc/README.md

 ## about me

-i'm always excited to learn new things and build projects that make a difference. coding isn't just my hobby - it's my passion!
+i'm always excited to learn new things and build projects that make a difference. coding **is** just my hobby

 ## what i work with